-At Wellbeing, we offer joint injections to reduce pain and inflammation quickly and effectively to treat soft tissue conditions.
-Joint injections are available from Tollgate Clinic in Colchester and Chelmer Clinic in Little Waltham, Chelmsford.
+At Provide Wellbeing, we offer joint injections to reduce pain and inflammation quickly and effectively to treat soft tissue conditions.
+Joint injections are available from our brand new Clinic Centre on The Crescent in Colchester, and Chelmer Clinic in Little Waltham, Chelmsford.
 Our experienced clinical team can treat a variety of joint conditions by targeting the affected area with an injection that releases slowly into the joint for long-lasting relief.

 Our joint injection treatment involves injecting anti-inflammatory steroids into areas of the body that are experiencing isolated swelling, tenderness or pain to provide relief.
 It is known as an intra-articular injection because it works on the joints of your body that connect to each other.

 Steroid injections are often recommended for people with rheumatoid arthritis and other types of inflammatory arthritis.
 They may also be recommended for osteoarthritis if your joints are particularly painful.

 Steroids are hormones that occur naturally in the human body, and are produced by the adrenal glands.
 These are different to anabolic steroids that are used to increase muscle mass in sport.
 Man-made steroids act like natural steroids to make movement easier.
 A steroid mixture can be injected around a joint to relieve pain and bring down swelling.
 Some steroids are combined with local anaesthetic to provide additional pain relief.

 There are two different types of joint injections - those that begin to relieve pain in a couple of hours with effects lasting for around a week, and those that take around a week to take effect, but can relieve symptoms for longer.
 The durations differ due to how soluble the steroid is.
 These injections can be administered directly into the inflamed joint, into the soft tissue near to the joint, or into a muscle.